akshetpandey/react-native-gles/README.md

 #### iOS

 1. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
-2. Go to `node_modules` ➜ `react-native-gles` and add `RnglesView.xcodeproj`
+2. Go to `node_modules` ➜ `react-native-gles` and add `RNGLESView.xcodeproj`
 3. In XCode, in the project navigator, select your project.
-Add `libRnglesView.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
+Add `libRNGLESView.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
 4. Run your project (`Cmd+R`)<

 #### Android

 1. Open up `android/app/src/main/java/[...]/MainApplication.java`
-  - Add `import com.akshetpandey.rnglesview.RnglesViewPackage;` to the imports at the top of the file
+  - Add `import com.akshetpandey.rnglesview.RNGLESViewPackage;` to the imports at the top of the file
-  - Add `new RnglesViewPackage()` to the list returned by the `getPackages()` method
+  - Add `new RNGLESViewPackage()` to the list returned by the `getPackages()` method
 2. Append the following lines to `android/settings.gradle`:
   	```
   	include ':react-native-gles'